Elvin Hasan

-Elvin Hasan (born 10 April 1985, Štip), is a Macedonian politician.
+Elvin Hasan (born 10 April 1985), is a Macedonian politician.
 He serves as Government minister without Portfolio for Attracting foreign investment of the Republic of Macedonia.
 He is of Turkish descent.
 He is vice president of Macedonia Turkish Movement Party (MTHP).
 He has been actively involved in social activities and political developments in the non-governmental sector and the MTHP from an early age.

 Early life

 Hasan was born on 10 April 1985 in Štip.

 He finished his primary and secondary education in Radovish, and graduated from the Faculty of Education Sciences at UGD in Shtip.

-Focusing on education management, he completed his Master’s studies and obtained his PhD at the Institute for Pedagogy at UKIM, in Skopje.
+Focusing on education management, he completed his Master's studies and obtained his PhD at the Institute for Pedagogy at UKIM, in Skopje.

 In 2016, he finished his postgraduate studies at the Institute of Educational Sciences (Management of Education and Public Policy) at the State University of Ankara, Republic of Turkey.
-He was the Deputy Director of the State Examination Center, from where he was appointed Minister of State.
+He was the deputy director of the State Examination Center, from where he was appointed Minister of State.